 Looking for a short escape from the Brisbane buzz?
 Holidays don’t have to be a hassle.
-A quick pack after school on Friday and before you know it, you’ll be on the road for a weekend away.
-Check out these top destinations for a mini break from the capital of the Sunshine State.
+A quick pack after school on Friday and before you know it, you’ll be on the road for a mini break.
+Check out these top destinations for a weekend getaway from Brisbane.

-This regional capital in Darling Downs, southern Queensland, is less than two hours drive from Brisbane City.
+This regional capital in southern Queensland is less than two hours drive from Brisbane City, making it an ideal weekend getaway from Brisbane.
 A wealth of activities is on offer making a weekend in Toowoomba well-suited to everyone.
 The Cobb and Co Museum for which Toowoomba is famous should be first on your list.
 See old horse-drawn vehicles, enter the national carriage factory, peek at fossils found in the local area and discover more about the Indigenous culture of the region.
 Animal-lovers will enjoy cosying up to the critters at Darling Downs Zoo.

 For more immersive history lessons, stop in at Downs Steam Tourist Railway or Royal Bull’s Head Inn, a colonial homestead from the 19th century.
 To experience the glory of the Great Dividing Range, take your lunch to Picnic Point Lookout and Parkland.
 National Parks near Toowoomba also make for a great day out – check out the red cedars of Ravensbourne National Park and the eucalypts of Crows Nest National Park.